1. Obtain Registration Appointment Time

 If the tuition or health award does not appear on the registration confirmation, there are two possible reasons:

 - You are registered in less than 6 graduate units for credit.
 Graduate assistants must be registered for a minimum of 6 graduate units for credit.
 Tuition awards will not pay for courses taken for audit.

 - The department has not yet entered the award on the Student Information System.
 If this is the case, contact the department offering you the graduate assistant position as soon as possible.

 10. Obtain Federal Perkins Loan, HPSL and Institutional Loans; Return Promissory Note(s) to Student Financial Services

-If your financial aid eligibility includes a Federal Perkins Loan, and you are a new borrower at USC, the Student Financial Services Office will mail you a Federal Perkins Loan master promissory note packet prior to the beginning of the academic year.
-You must sign and return the packet.
+If your financial aid eligibility includes a Federal Perkins Loan, and you are a new borrower at USC, the Student Financial Services Office will contact you through your USC email account prior to the beginning of the academic year.
+You must follow the steps in the email to electronically sign your master promissory note.
 If you have signed a Federal Perkins Loan master promissory note in a previous term, you have already authorized the university to disburse additional funds, and you do not need to sign another promissory note.